 Chicken is a winning option for health-conscious cooks.
 It packs iron, potassium, and vitamin A, while remaining low in fat.
 It’s also slow to digest, meaning it keeps you full, and packs up to 25 grams of protein per three-ounce serving, according to the U.S. Department of Agriculture.
 This bird is incredibly versatile, too.
 “It gives you a broad, blank canvas to riff on, so you can really experiment with flavor,” says DiSpirito.
-You can microwave it, bake it, roast it — the list goes on, he says.
-But the most common way to start is by grilling a boneless, skinless chicken breast.
+You can microwave it, bake it, roast it — but the most common way to start is by grilling a boneless, skinless chicken breast.

 What to buy: Leg meat has more cholesterol, says DiSpirito, so stick with the breast if you’re watching your intake.
-Otherwise, it’s OK to enjoy drumsticks now and then, as those legs contain myoglobin, which is what makes the meat dark and signals an abundance of nutrients and minerals like zinc, folic acid, selenium and phosphorous.
-The boneless, skinless variety is the simplest way to get started, and if it’s important to you, look for organic or humanely raised chicken.
+Otherwise, it’s OK to enjoy drumsticks now and then, as those legs contain myoglobin, which is what makes the meat dark.
+It also signals an abundance of nutrients and minerals like zinc, folic acid, selenium and phosphorous.
+Going boneless and skinless is the simplest way to get started.
+If important to you, look for organic or humanely raised chicken.

 How to cook it: First off, cooking chicken inherently comes with a risk of salmonella.
 Many people “wash” chicken before cooking it, but DiSpirito says that spreads bacteria instead of preventing it.
-When you’re done cooking, too, be sure to wipe down your surface areas with apple cider vinegar instead of a bleach solution.
+When you’re done cooking, too, wipe down your surfaces with apple cider vinegar instead of a bleach solution.

 Try this recipe: Easy One-Pot Baked Pesto Chicken

 Fish is a lean source of protein (about 19 to 26 grams for three ounces) and doesn’t have any of the cholesterol that chicken leg has.
-The FDA recommends eating eight to 12 ounces of fish that have low mercury levels (like salmon, shrimp, and cod) each week, which also provide omega-3 fatty acids (good for cholesterol and blood pressure), and iron.
+The FDA recommends eating eight to 12 ounces of fish that have low mercury levels (like salmon, shrimp and cod) each week.
+They also provide omega-3 fatty acids (good for cholesterol and blood pressure), and iron.

 How to cook it: “Overcooked fish is not a pleasant experience.
 You can tell it’s reached that point when there’s a white film of liquid protein that shows up on the flaky layers,” says DiSpirito.
-To avoid that, cook it at a low heat.
+Cook it at a low heat to avoid that.
 You’ll know it’s done when the fish is opaque and separates easily with a fork.
-White fish, like halibut and flounder, are best served fully cooked (about 145 degrees, according to the FDA), while heartier varieties like tuna can be rare, says DiSpirito.
+White fish, like halibut and flounder, are best served fully cooked (about 145 degrees, according to the FDA).
+But heartier varieties like tuna can be rare, says DiSpirito.